-- (a) Prior to the Start of Construction for a Stage of Work, a Tree Management Plan shall be prepared. - (b) The objective of the Tree Management Plan is to avoid, remedy or mitigate effects of construction activities on trees identified in Schedule 2. - (c) The Tree Management Plan shall: - (i) confirm that the trees listed in Schedule 2 still exist; and - (ii) demonstrate how the design and location of project works has avoided, remedied or mitigated any effects on any tree listed in Schedule 2.
-This may include: - A. planting to replace trees that require removal (with reference to the ULDMP planting design details in Condition 11); - B. tree protection zones and tree protection measures such as protective fencing, ground protection and physical protection of roots, trunks and branches; and - C. methods for work within the rootzone of trees that are to be retained in line with accepted arboricultural standards. - (iii) demonstrate how the tree management measures (outlined in A C above) are consistent with conditions of any resource consents granted for the project in relation to managing construction effects on trees.

-- (a) A NUMP shall be prepared prior to the Start of Construction for a Stage of Work. - (b) The objective of the NUMP is to set out a framework for protecting, relocating and working in proximity to existing network utilities.
-The NUMP shall include methods to: - (i) provide access for maintenance at all reasonable times, or emergency works at all times during construction activities; - (ii) manage the effects of dust and any other material potentially resulting from construction activities and able to cause material damage, beyond normal wear and tear to overhead transmission lines in the project area; and - (iii) demonstrate compliance with relevant standards and Codes of Practice including, where relevant, the NZECP 34:2001 New Zealand Electrical Code of Practice for Electrical Safe Distances 2001; AS/NZS 4853:2012 Electrical hazards on Metallic Pipelines; and AS/NZS 2885 Pipelines - Gas and Liquid Petroleum. - (c) The NUMP shall be prepared in consultation with the relevant Network Utility Operator(s) who have existing assets that are directly affected by the project.
+- consultation with the Manager: Heritage Unit) which includes the log required by Condition 24(c) and certify that all Construction Works have been completed in accordance with the Conditions of this Designation.
+25. Tree I Management Plan (a) Prior to the Start of Construction for a Stage of Work, a Tree Management Plan shall be prepared. (b) The objective of the Tree Management Plan is to avoid, remedy or mitigate effects of construction activities on trees identified in Schedule 2. (c) The Tree Management Plan shall: (i) confirm that the trees listed in Schedule 2 still exist; and (ii) demonstrate how the design and location of project works has avoided, remedied or mitigated any effects on any tree listed in Schedule 2.
+This may include: A. planting to replace trees that require removal (with reference to the ULDMP planting design details in Condition 11); B. tree protection zones and tree protection measures such as protective fencing, ground protection and physical protection of roots, trunks and branches; and C. methods for work within the rootzone of trees that are to be retained in line with accepted arboricultural standards. (iii) demonstrate how the tree management measures (outlined in above) are consistent with conditions of any resource consent for the project in relation to managing construction effects on the for the project in relation to managing construction effects on the 26.
+Netwo ork Utility Management Plan (a) A NUMP shall be prepared prior to the Start of Construction for a Stage of Work. (b) The objective of the NUMP is to set out a framework for protecting and working in proximity to existing network utilities.
+The NUMP is methods to: (i) provide access for maintenance at all reasonable times, or works at all times during construction activities; (ii) manage the effects of dust and any other material potential from construction activities and able to cause material dam normal wear and tear to overhead transmission lines in the area; and (iii) demonstrate compliance with relevant standards and Code Practice including, where relevant, the NZECP 34:2001 Ne Electrical Code of Practice for Electrical Safe Distances 200 4853:2012 Electrical hazards on Metallic Pipelines; and AS Pipelines - Gas and Liquid Petroleum. (c)) The NUMP shall be prepared in consultation with the relevant Network Utility Operator(s) who have existing assets that are directly affected by the project.

-- (d) The NUMP shall describe how any comments from the Network Utility Operator in relation to its assets have been addressed. - (e) Any comments received from the Network Utility Operator shall be considered when finalising the NUMP. - (f) Any amendments to the NUMP related to the assets of a Network Utility Operator shall be prepared in consultation with that asset owner.

-An asphaltic concrete surfacing (or equivalent low noise road surface) shall be implemented within 12 months of Completion of Construction where:

-- (a) The road is within 100m of any land zoned for residential activity; and - (b) The volume of traffic is predicted to exceed 2,000 vehicles per day within 10 years of Completion of Construction.
+The NUMP shall describe how any comments from the Network Utility Operator in relation to its assets have been addressed.
+Any comments received from the Network Utility Operator shall be considered when finalising the NUMP. (f) Any amendments to the NUMP related to the assets of a Network Operator shall be prepared in consultation with that asset owner.
+Ope Operational Conditions 27.
+27. Low Noise Road Surface An asphaltic concrete surfacing (or equivalent low noise road surface) shall be implemented within 12 months of Completion of Construction where: (a) The road is within 100m of any land zoned for The road is within 100m of any land zoned for residential activity; and (b) The volume of traffic is predicted to exceed 2,000 vehicles per day within 10 years of Completion of Construction.